bitloops/bitloops-language/README.md

 The Bitloops Language is the first programming language that aims to address these issues by making it much easier to adopt important software engineering principles and patterns such as Domain Driven Design and Behavior Driven Development, without requiring many years of experience to do so successfully.
+As a result, the work of senior engineers can be further leveraged and the contributions of junior engineers significantly boosted.

 ## Language Goals